-During an initial transitional period, it will be possible to opt EPs out of the UPC's jurisdiction
+During the initial transitional period, it is possible to opt EPs out of the UPC's jurisdiction

-The UPC will have jurisdiction covering both existing EPs that are not opted out of the system and UPs.
-After the end of the transitional period, it will no longer be possible to opt EPs out of the system and the UPC will have jurisdiction over patents granted by the EPO (EPs and UPs) in those EPC-contracting States that are part of the UPC.
+The UPC has jurisdiction covering both existing EPs that are not opted out of the system and UPs, for the duration of a transitional period lasting at least 7 years.
+After the end of the transitional period, it will no longer be possible to opt EPs out of the system and the UPC will have jurisdiction over patents granted by the EPO (EPs and UPs) in those EPC States that are part of the UPC.

-In situations where patents cover valuable products, the threat of infringement is in a few major markets whose courts are experienced in patent litigation, and where the budget is not a constraint, we anticipate that patentees will be likely to opt out their patents to litigate in familiar courts with (relatively) predictable outcomes.
-The country-by-country approach will ensure patents are not exposed to central revocation in an untested court.
+In situations where patents cover valuable products, the threat of infringement is in a few major markets whose courts are experienced in patent litigation, and where the budget is not a constraint, we anticipate that some patentees may opt out their patents to litigate in familiar courts with (relatively) predictable outcomes.
+The country-by-country approach ensures patents are not exposed to central revocation.

 Furthermore, for certain products, it may be possible to obtain an injunction in one Member State, which may effectively bring to a halt infringement in other countries (e.g. depending on the infringer's manufacturing or distribution arrangements).
-The infringement proceedings may be cheaper and more predictable in that one market, than via untested and potentially expensive UPC proceedings, making the traditional national court litigation route more appealing.
+The infringement proceedings may be cheaper and more predictable in that one State, than via still relatively untested and potentially expensive UPC proceedings, making the traditional national court litigation route more appealing.

-However, where the threat of infringement is outside the usual established major markets (e.g. outside Germany, France, The Netherlands and Italy), the patentee may well consider the UPC as an attractive option, since confidence in an untested UPC may be greater than current confidence in a national court.
-Although the UPC is an untested court, we can expect at least some influence on the UPC from participating judges from the established patent litigation countries.
-Furthermore, by litigating in the UPC, it will be possible to avoid country-specific national law peculiarities such as the negative approach to dosage regimen patents in France.
+However, where the threat of infringement is outside the usual established major markets (e.g. outside Germany, France, The Netherlands and Italy), the patentee may well consider the UPC as an attractive option, since confidence in the UPC may be greater than current confidence in a national court.
+Although the UPC remains an untested court in many respects, we expect at least some influence on the UPC from participating judges from the established patent litigation countries.
+Furthermore, by litigating in the UPC, it is possible to avoid country-specific national law peculiarities such as the negative approach to dosage regimen patents in France.

-A big attraction of the UPC for a patentee, is the possibility of pan-European preliminary injunctions and final injunctions, where it will be possible to close down the market across all of the UPC participating EU Member States in one sitting.
-It will also be possible to apply to obtain declaratory relief of various forms.
+A big attraction of the UPC for a patentee, is the possibility of pan-European preliminary injunctions and final injunctions, where it is possible to close down the market across all of the UPC participating EU Member States in one sitting.
+It is also possible to apply to obtain declaratory relief of various forms.

 There is an obvious cost driver for carrying out pan-EU enforcement of a single patent via a single court.
-This is likely to be significantly cheaper than litigating the "same" patent numerous times in various different national courts, and much faster (with the court's target timeline, from start to first instance judgment, of 12 months).
-Of course, this advantage will need to be balanced against the risk of a single central knock-out blow that a UPC revocation action could bring; bear in mind also the spectre of opposition at the EPO, which will remain even in the post UPC environment.
+This is likely to be significantly cheaper than litigating the "same" patent numerous times in different national courts, and much faster (with the court's target timeline, from start to first instance judgment, of 12 months).
+Of course, this advantage needs to be balanced against the risk of a single central knock-out blow that a UPC revocation action could bring; bear in mind also the spectre of opposition at the EPO, which remains even in the post UPC environment.

-A UP or non-opted-out EP will be at risk of being revoked in all UPC countries at any time, compared to an EP opted out of the UPC, where different jurisdictions might decide each case differently.
+A UP or non-opted-out EP is at risk of being revoked in all UPC countries at any time, compared to an EP opted out of the UPC, where different jurisdictions might decide each case differently.
 Reducing the possibility of pan-European revocation at one sitting is probably the most compelling reason for opting your patent out of the UPC.
-The question of whether you want your patent to be in the UPC is one that must be considered for both existing EP patents granted before the system comes into effect, as well pending applications which may grant thereafter.